Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Estimating Treatment Effects under Treatment-Based Sampling

-Treatment-based sampling proceeds as follows.
+We consider the potential outcome framework of program evaluation.
 Let $D$ be a random variable that takes values in $\{0,1\},$ where $D=1$ means participation in the program and $D=0$ being left in the control group.
 Let $Y$ be the observed outcome defined as

 where $Y_1$ denotes the potential outcome of a person treated in the program and $Y_0$ that of a person not treated in the program.
-Let $X=(V_{1},V_{2},W)$ be a vector of covariates.
-The first component $V_{1}$ is a continuous random vector, and $V_{2}$ and $W$ are discrete random vectors.
-We write $V=(V_{1},V_{2})$ so that $X=(V,W)$.
-As we will formalize later, we assume selection on observables (i.e., the unconfoundedness condition) given $X_i$.
+Let $X=(V,W)$ be a vector of covariates, where $W$ is a discrete random vector that is part of the sampling strata as described below.

-To describe treatment-based sampling, let a random sample of very large size $N$ for the discrete vector $(D,W)$ be given from a distribution called the \textit{target population}.
-From each subsample with $ (D_{i},W_{i})=(d,w)$, a random sample $\{Y_{i},V_{i}\}_{i=1}^{n_{d,w}}$ of predetermined size $n_{d,w}$ for a vector $(Y,V)$ is collected.
-We assume that $N$ is substantially larger than $n = \sum_{d,w} n_{d,w}$.
-Throughout this paper, it is assumed that the econometrician does not observe $(D_{i},W_{i})_{i=1}^{N}$; he is given only the sample $\{(D_{i},W_{i},Y_{i},V_{i})\}_{i=1}^{n}$.
-In this paper, we call this type of sampling \textit{treatment-based sampling} as the strata is based on $D$ and $W$.
-When $W_{i}=1$ for all $i$ so that the strata are based only on the treatment status $D$, we call this sampling \textit{pure treatment-based sampling}.
-Define
+To describe treatment-based sampling, let $P$ be the \bi{target population} which is a joint distribution of $(Y,D,V,W)$.
+We further define

-i.e., the proportion of individuals with $(D,W)=(d,w)$ in the target population, and call $p=\{p_{d,w}\}$ the \textit{population share vector}.
-From the sampling design, the samples $\{(Y_{i},V_{i})\}$ from group $(D_i,W_i) = (d,w)$ can be used to recover the conditional distribution of $(Y,V)$ given $(D,W) = (d,w)$ for the target population.
-However, the sample $\{(D_{i},W_{i},Y_{i},V_{i})\}_{i=1}^{n}$ which is used to estimate the treatment effect parameters is not a random sample from the target population, and hence is not representative of the population.
+i.e., the proportion of individuals with $(D,W)=(d,w)$ in the target population.
+We call $p^*= [p^*_{d,w}]$ the \bi{population share vector} which is the vector of the target population shares $p_{d,w}^*$.